GOOGLE SHOPPING: Increased eCommerce ROAS by 73%

 Our client, located in the United States, maintained a successful eCommerce business with a Google Shopping component.
-The Google Shopping campaigns had recently stalled in performance as competition and products were changing.
-Search keyword campaigns were not producing the volume and opportunity they once did as the searches were more relevant to exact part numbers and manufacturer combinations.
-We saw an opportunity to potentially drive increased performance from the Google Shopping campaigns while growing Return On Advertising Spend (ROAS) at the same time.
-The Google Shopping campaigns had the natural position above the search results and could be made to reflect the search intent almost exactly.
+The Google Shopping campaigns had recently stalled performance as competition and products changed.
+Search keyword campaigns were not producing the volume and opportunity they once did, as the searches were more relevant to exact part numbers and manufacturer combinations.
+We saw an opportunity to potentially drive increased performance from the Google Shopping campaigns while growing Return On Advertising Spend (ROAS) simultaneously.
+The Google Shopping campaigns had a natural position above the search results and could be made to reflect the search intent almost exactly.

-After careful analysis and client consultation, Tribbute formed a strategy for implementation and growth with the Google Shopping campaigns to drive revenue production and increase ROAS without any significant changes to the Google Shopping feed.
+After careful analysis and client consultation, TRIBBUTE formed a strategy for implementation and growth with the Google Shopping campaigns to drive revenue production and increase ROAS without significant changes to the Google Shopping feed.

 How Tribbute Helped

-We wanted to employ Google data to predict conversions from clicks and acquire to a target cost per acquisition (CPA) when the data we have access to is light or aggregated across diverse dimensions as was the case with this client.
-In a select few campaigns, Tribbute launched an experiment to verify the fitness of this methodology with this client’s account.
-It was quickly revealed that the solution was going to work for some, but not all geographic markets.
+We wanted to employ Google data to predict conversions from clicks and acquire to a target cost per acquisition (CPA) when the data we have access to is light or aggregated across diverse dimensions, as was the case with this client.
+In a select few campaigns, TRIBBUTE launched an experiment to verify the fitness of this methodology with this client’s account.
+It was quickly revealed that the solution would work for some, but not all, geographic markets.

-Our analysis led to a new hypothesis that by applying some custom rules around how and when Google bidding strategies were used, performance would improve and stabilize across all markets and segments.
-The experiment results did not disprove the hypotheses and the new process was launched account wide after sufficient testing was completed.
+Our analysis led to a new hypothesis that by applying custom rules around how and when Google bidding strategies were used, performance would improve and stabilize across all markets and segments.
+The experiment results did not disprove the hypotheses, and the new process was launched account-wide after sufficient testing was completed.

-After account-wide implementation of the bidding strategy, and the development of campaign expansion processes meant to take the best advantage of the strategy, certain geo-locations were judged to have only limited incremental volume as an opportunity.
+After account-wide implementation of the bidding strategy and the development of campaign expansion processes meant to take advantage of the strategy, certain geo-locations were judged to have only limited incremental volume as an opportunity.
 However, this group was in the minority.
-Most geo-markets were able to grow materially when the strategic increases to the target cost per acquisition (CPA) were implemented with Tribbute’s custom methodology and process.
+Most geo-markets could grow materially when the strategic increases to the target cost per acquisition (CPA) were implemented with TRIBBUTE’s custom methodology and process.

-The results is a 135% (conversion volume) increase while maintaining allowable cost per acquisition (CPA) at a rate 24% (in aggregate) below the target set out by our client.
-All of is being accomplished every day as of the time of this writing without any material segment of this multi-million dollar investment exceeding client defined CPA limits.
-Years in to this engagement, Tribbute continues to find new areas of transaction growth for our client, but this process is a standard that we use to capitalize on ongoing volume increases.
+The result is a 135% (conversion volume) increase while maintaining allowable cost per acquisition (CPA) at a rate of 24% (in aggregate) below the target set out by our client.
+All of this is being accomplished daily without any material segment of this multi-million dollar investment exceeding client-defined CPA limits.
+Years into this engagement, TRIBBUTE continues to find new areas of transaction growth for our client.
+Still, this process is a standard that we use to capitalize on ongoing volume increases.